What to do in Montmartre? Follow the Footsteps of the 19th Century Impressionists

 Montmartre museum (Musee de Montmartre)

 We visited this museum in April when the flowers were in full bloom in the garden.
-At one point in the garden, I stopped to enjoy a lovely view below of Montmartre’s vineyard and the northern part of Paris in the distance.
+At one point in the garden, we stopped to enjoy a lovely view below of Montmartre’s vineyard and the northern part of Paris in the distance.

-This lovely garden was inspired by Renoir, who lived here between 1875 and 1877.
-A swing in the garden represents his painting “La Balancoire,” painted here in 1876.
-This painting was scorned at in the Impressionists exhibition in 1877 but is now hanging in the Musee d’Orsay.
+The museum’s lovely garden was inspired by Pierre Auguste Renoir, who lived here between 1875 and 1877.
+A swing in the garden represents his painting called “The Swing (La Balancoire)” painted here in 1876.
+This painting was scorned at by the critics in the Impressionism exhibition in 1877.
+Now it is a celebrated masterpiece and hanging on the walls of the world famous Musee d’Orsay in Paris.

-This museum is a hidden gem and so tranquil, although only one street away from the busy Place des Tertres.
+This museum is a hidden gem and only one street away from the busy Place des Tertres.

 If you love the atmosphere of early 20th century Montmartre and impressionists, this museum is for you!
 For more information, press here

-Looking for a walking tour that will take you to the great Montmartre landmarks in the footsteps of the Impressionists?
+Looking for a walking tour that will take you to the great Montmartre sights & in the footsteps of the Impressionists?

 (For some of the links on this page, I receive a small commission when you purchase.
 You don’t pay more when you buy through my site.)